-The advantage of employing DRM over LP solver such as GLOP~\cite{glop} is seen in Fig.~\ref{fig:labtrailer}(f), where we show the box-plot of the time taken by exps. \textbf{Db}, \textbf{Dc} and \textbf{Dd} for the largest LP instances of~\eqref{problem:linear_program} and \eqref{problem:COT}, for each data-set.
-Comparing absolute times could in fact be biased against DRM, as our implementation is pitted against an highly optimised GLOP tool.
+The advantage of employing DRM over LP solver such as GLOP~\cite{glop} is seen in Fig.~\ref{fig:runtime}, where we show the box-plot of the time taken by exps. \textbf{Db}, \textbf{Dc} and \textbf{Dd} for the largest LP instances of problems~\eqref{problem:linear_program} and \eqref{problem:COT}, for each data set.
+Comparison of absolute times could, in fact, be biased against DRM, as our implementation is pitted against a highly optimized GLOP tool.
 Nevertheless, we observed that DRM takes $61.16\%$ less time on average than GLOP for the COT instance in~\eqref{problem:COT}.
 As the addition of pseudo variables increases the instance size in~\eqref{problem:COT} compared to \eqref{problem:linear_program}, the run time for GLOP is longer in \textbf{Dc} than \textbf{Db}.
-We believe that an optimised version of our implementation and usage of recently proposed root finding algorithms such as~\cite{Kim2017} could further reduce the run time of DRM.
+We believe that an optimized implementation and usage of recently proposed root finding algorithms such as~\cite{Kim2017} could further reduce the run time of DRM.